 \section{Abstract}

-Entanglement plays a central role in the fundamental tests and practical applications of quantum mechanics.
-Because entanglement is a feature unique to quantum systems, its observations provide evidence of quantumness.
+Entanglement plays a central role in the fundamental testing and practical applications of quantum mechanics.
+Because entanglement is a feature unique to quantum systems, its observation provides evidence of quantumness.
 Hence, if gravity can generate entanglement between quantum superpositions, this indicates that quantum amplitudes are field sources and that gravity is quantum.
-I study the dual spin-one-half Stern-Gerlach interferometers and show that the Pancharatnam phase is a tool that qualitatively distinguishes semiclassical from quantum gravity.
-The semiclassical evolution is equivalent to that of two independent interferometers in an external field.
+I study dual spin-one-half Stern-Gerlach interferometers (SGI) and show that the Pancharatnam phase is a tool that qualitatively distinguishes semiclassical from quantum gravity.
+The semiclassical evolution is equivalent to that of two independent interferometers in an external gravitational field.
 In this case, a phase jump was observed, as expected from the geodesic rule, which dictates the noncyclic evolution in the Bloch sphere.
-By contrast, in the quantum case, the quantum amplitudes are the sources of the gravitational field, inducing entanglement between the two interferometers, and the phase is continuous.
+In contrast, in the quantum case, the quantum amplitudes are the sources of the gravitational field, inducing entanglement between the two interferometers, and the phase is continuous.